 There are several encrypted messaging systems that can ensure end-to-end encryption over your smart phone and other messaging devices.

 Signal provides encryption for Apple and Android phones, and for desktop software that runs on Windows, macOS, and Linux.
-It can be used in both voice and video calls, to send messages between individuals and within groups.
-It can be used to transfer files, voice notes, images, and videos.
-It uses an open source protocol that is widely considered to be the best end-to-end encryption system in general use.
+It can be used in both voice and video calls, in messaging, and to transfer files.
+It uses an open source protocol that is widely viewed as the best end-to-end encryption system in general use.

 Signal is free to use in both Apple (iOS) and Android phones, as well as in desktop and other computer applications.
-Signals purposely prevents any cloud backup of its data when the cloud backup is not encrypted.
+Signal deliberately prevents any cloud backup of its data when that cloud backup is not encrypted.
 All in all, Signal is the best overall method for encrypting your smart phone and other messaging apps.

 WhatsApp, with over a billion and a half users, is the world’s most widely-used encrypted messaging app.
 It provides end-to-end encryption for smart phones, other messaging devices, and desktop computer software.
 Based on the the same encryption protocol as Signal, WhatsApp can be used to transmit encrypted voice, text, and video.
-And unlike Signal, it is used by more than individuals.
-It can be scaled for enterprise use.
+And unlike Signal, it can be scaled for enterprise use.

-The main problem with WhatsApp is that it is owned by Facebook, which purchased the service for $19.3 billion dollars in 2014.
-Since then, Apple has used metadata from WhatsApp, primarily phone numbers and other transmission data, to target ads to those using the service.
-While WhatsApp encryption appears to be secure, most privacy groups recommend that users employ Signal instead.
-Because of Facebook’s general untrustworthiness on matters of privacy and because of the proprietary nature of the WhatsApp code, the use of WhatsApp is considered to be problematic.
+The primary problem with WhatsApp is that it is owned by Facebook, which purchased the service for $19.3 billion dollars in 2014.
+Since that purchase, Facebook is known to have used metadata from WhatsApp, primarily phone numbers and other transmission data, to target ads to those using the service.
+While WhatsApp encryption seems to be secure, most privacy groups recommend the use of Signal.
+Because of Facebook’s general untrustworthiness on matters of privacy and because the WhatsApp code is proprietary, the use of WhatsApp is considered to be problematic.

 iMessage, which is Apple’s default texting application, provides end-to-end encryption for all iOS devices.
-It is also preloaded on Apple Macs.
-The chief problem with the iMessage encryption is that it only works when those on both ends of any conversation, or messaging, are using iMessage.
-Anyone who is not using an Apple device can’t use iMessage.
-Another problem is that the iMessage code is proprietary, rather than being open source, meaning that whatever security exists is controlled by Apple.
-And there have been problems with the security of iMessage in the past.
+It comes preloaded on Apple Macs.
+The primary problem with the iMessage encryption is that it only works when those on both ends of a conversation, or messaging, are using iMessage.
+And anyone who is not using an Apple device is unable to use iMessage.
+Another problem is that the iMessage code is proprietary, rather than open source, which mean that whatever security exists is controlled by Apple.
+There have been problems with the security of iMessage in the past.

-Silent Phone is a proprietary, military-grade, encryption technology owned by a company called Silent Circle, which is headquartered in Switzerland.
-The encryption keys are held by those who use the service, thereby ensuring that the user alone can encrypt or decrypt all messaging.
-Silent Phone is a paid service that is highly regarded.
+Silent Phone is a proprietary, military-grade encryption technology owned by a company called Silent Circle, which is headquartered in Switzerland.
+The encryption keys are held by those who use the service, thus ensuring that the user alone is able to encrypt or decrypt any messaging.
+Silent Phone is a paid service that is highly regarded by privacy advocates.

-Although there are other encrypted messaging systems, these are the primary systems that are in current use by the general public.
+Although there are other encrypted messaging systems, these are the primary systems that are in current general use.